dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 getCountry => US
 ```
 If we want to reassign `ResourceBundle` to other locale, we can't change current locale, we need reassign variable itself.
+Loading rules:
+* resource file should be on the classpath
+* if bundle name is `myapp` then file `myapp.properties` should be available on the classpath
+* if bundle name is `data.myapp` then file `myapp.properties` should be under `data` directory, which itself should be on the classpath
+* backslash `\` is used to escape space char
-ResourceBundle loading files in following ways.
-Suppose we have 4 files and our default locale is `en_HK`
+ResourceBundle loading files in following ways: `bundle => bundle_language => bundle_language_country`.
+Suppose we have 4 files and our default locale is `en_HK`:
 ```
 myapp.properties
 myapp_en.properties